 Bean plants need about an inch of water each week.
 It’s important to water near the base of the plant and avoid splashing soil onto the leaves as this can lead to soil-borne diseases.

-The best way to determine if the plants need watering is to stick your index finger into the soil about an inch deep.
+Sticking your index finger into the soil about an inch deep is the best way to determine if the plants need watering.
 If the soil is moist, there’s no need to water.
-But if the soil is dry, your bean plants need a good watering.
+But if the soil is dry, your bean plants need a steady and good watering.